DFE-Digital/register-training-providers/README.md

 ### asdf

-This project uses `asdf`.
+This project uses `asdf`, refer to [.tool-versions](.tool-versions) for the actual versions in use.
 Use the following to install the required tools:

 ```sh
 # The first time